WebAssembly/spec/proposals/bulk-memory-operations/Overview.md

 but it behaves as though the segment were specified with the source offset, target offset, and length as given by the `memory.init` operands.

-It is a validation error to use `memory.init` with an active segment.
+It is a validation error to use `memory.init` with an out-of-bounds segment index.

 A trap occurs if:
-* the segment is used after it has been dropped via `memory.drop`
+* the segment is used after it has been dropped via `memory.drop`.
+This includes active segments that were dropped after being copied into memory during module instantiation.
 * any of the accessed bytes lies outside the source data segment or the target memory

 Note that it is allowed to use `memory.init` on the same data segment more than